SnapKit/SnapKit/faq.md

 ---
 ## FAQ

-#### Cocoapods won't let me install SnapKit into my iOS 7.0 project?
+#### CocoaPods won't let me install SnapKit into my iOS 7.0 project?

-SnapKit doesn't use any iOS 8.0 specific APIs but because Cocoapods does not support integrating Swift code without dynamic frameworks it cannot be integrated via Cocoapods for iOS 7.0 deployments.
+SnapKit doesn't use any iOS 8.0 specific APIs, but since Xcode does not support integrating Swift code without dynamic frameworks it cannot be integrated via a framework for iOS 7.0 deployments.
 You should instead embed the source code directly into your application.

 #### Do you have any examples?